khenidak/WebSocketsServer/readme.md

 **Typical Usage Pattern (Services Side):**

-- Create classes that implements your web socket (subclass-ing ServiceFabricSocketSessionBase class).
-For example i have 3 General, Customer & Order each implements a different socket.
+- Create classes that implement your web socket (subclass-ing ServiceFabricSocketSessionBase class).
+For example i have 3 General, Customer & Order each implements a different socket (the entire code is in sample service and sample client projects).

 - Use WebSocketCommunicationListener in your service as the following